 You can say a lot of things about the harmonica, but no one can stay indifferent to it, especially when you are playing it with a guitar simultaneously.
 People are going to enjoy, and people are going to remember.
 This is what lifts you above millions of other guitarists.

-5 – Jamming With Other Instruments Is A Hard-To-Miss Game
+5 – Jamming With Other Instruments Is a Hard-to-Miss Game

 The harmonica is a diatonic instrument.
-That means that when you jam and improvise on a harmonica that is on the key of C to a song that is on the key of C, there are literally no “bad” or off-key notes that you can hit, because all the notes on your harmonica will be on the same key of the song.
-Of course some notes will fit certain spots much better than others, and this is what the art of improvisation is all about, but you have the best starting point you can have out of all instruments and it’s pretty hard to fuck it up.
+That means that when you jam and improvise on a harmonica that is in the key of C to a song that is in the key of C, there are literally no “bad” or off-key notes that you can hit, because all the notes on your harmonica will be in the same key of the song.
+Of course some notes will fit certain spots much better than others, and this is what the art of improvisation is all about, but you have the best starting point you can have out of all instruments and it's pretty hard to fuck it up.

 * There are also chromatic harmonicas which contain all the notes but they are much more expensive, and a different story.
 About 90% of the harmonicas out there are diatonic and this is what I am referring to.

 6 – You Can Get Ultra-Creative and Add Harmonica to Songs That Are Least Expected to Feature It